 White Wine Vinegar

-Bring rice, 1¼ cups water, and a large pinch of salt to a boil in a small, lidded pot.
-Once boiling, cover and reduce heat to a gentle simmer.
-Cook until tender, 15-20 minutes.
-Keep covered until ready to serve.
+In a small pot, combine rice, 1¼ cups water (2¼ cups for 4 servings), and a big pinch of salt.
+Bring to a boil, then cover and reduce to a low simmer.
+Cook until rice is tender, 15-18 minutes.
+Keep covered off heat until ready to serve.

 Meanwhile, wash and dry all produce.
-Thinly slice scallions, keeping greens and whites separate.
-Peel carrots.
-Using same vegetable peeler, shave carrots lengthwise into ribbons.
-Halve zucchini lengthwise, then thinly slice crosswise into half moons.
+Trim and thinly slice scallions, separating whites from greens.
+Trim and peel carrots.
+Using a peeler, shave carrots lengthwise into ribbons, rotating as you go.
+Trim and halve zucchini lengthwise; thinly slice crosswise into half-moons.
 Peel and mince ginger.
 Mince garlic.

 In a small bowl, combine scallion whites, vinegar, and a pinch of salt.
 Set aside to marinate, stirring occasionally, until ready to serve.
-In a separate small bowl, combine sesame oil, half the sriracha, 1 TBSP soy sauce, 1½ TBSP sugar, and 1 TBSP water until sugar has dissolved.
+In a separate small bowl, combine sesame oil, half the soy sauce (you’ll use the rest later), up to half the sriracha, and 1 TBSP sugar (2 TBSP for 4 servings).
+Stir until sugar has dissolved.

-Heat a drizzle of oil in a large pan over medium-high heat (use a nonstick pan if you have one).
+Heat a drizzle of oil in a large, preferably nonstick, pan over mediumhigh heat.
 Add carrot ribbons; season with salt and pepper.
-Cook, tossing, until slightly softened, 3-4 minutes.
+Cook, stirring, until slightly softened, 3-4 minutes.
 Remove from pan and set aside.
 Add another drizzle of oil to pan.
 Add zucchini; season with salt and pepper.
-Cook until browned and tender, 2-3 minutes per side.
+Cook until browned and tender, 3-5 minutes per side.
 Remove from pan and set aside with carrots.

 Heat another drizzle of oil in same pan over medium-high heat.
 Add pork, ginger, and garlic.
-Cook, breaking up meat into pieces, until browned, 4-5 minutes.
-Add remaining soy sauce and cook, tossing, until liquid has mostly evaporated, 1-2 minutes.
+Cook, breaking up meat into pieces, until pork is browned and cooked through, 4-6 minutes.
+Add remaining soy sauce and cook, stirring, until liquid has mostly evaporated, 1-2 minutes.
 Season with salt and pepper.

-Divide rice between bowls.
+Fluff rice with a fork and season with salt and pepper; divide between bowls.
 Arrange pork and veggies on top.
-Top with pickled scallion whites (plus pickling liquid).
+Top with pickled scallion whites (and pickling liquid).
 Drizzle with sauce and remaining sriracha to taste.
-Sprinkle with scallion greens.
+Sprinkle with scallion greens and serve.